libretro/docs/docs/guides/databases.md

 In cases where the `.dat` in question is created and maintained by Libretro or does not receive bulk over-writes, github contributions are accepted.
 Refer to the [repository contents list](#repository-contents) and to github `.dat` Histories for information about which libretro databases are applicable for github contributions.

-Two general (or three specific) methods for adding data coverage for a single game or niche of games:
+Two methods for adding data coverage for a single game or niche of games, in a Pull Request proposal on github:

 - Fix the dat at issue.
 This is only possible if it doesn't originate from an import from upstream, and is a `.dat` that can accept manual contributions (i.e. a dat that won't receive bulk sync/over-writes in the future).

   _Or..._

 - Edit a different dat, leaving the erroneous dat intact but moot.
 This is only advisable when the correction and the error have different [keys](#key-field-for-matching), or if the edited database has [precedence](https://github.com/libretro/libretro-database#precedence) over the erroneous database.
 If one of those conditions is not met, then the attempted correction would be over-ruled in the `.rdb` compile by the erroneous dat's information.
   - Add a game data entry to an existing ad hoc `.dat` on the repository.

-    _Or..._

   - Create a new ad hoc `.dat`.
 This is often acceptable even for a small number of games, because of the multi-faceted nature of the dat system, though some limitations may be enforced by admins for the manageability of the build script that processes all dats in the repository.

 __Large-Scale Additions__